ss73/word-game/readme.md

 This is an implementation of the popular game commonly known as _Wordle_.
 The game is played in the console.
-There is a Swedish and an English dictionary available and it comes with a tool to add additional dictionaries for more languages
+There is a Swedish and an English dictionary available and it comes with a tool to add additional dictionaries for more languages.

-The game was developed as an optional assignment in the course [1NX002](https://www.umu.se/en/education/syllabus/1nx002/) given at Umeå University
+The game was developed as an optional assignment in the course [1NX002](https://www.umu.se/en/education/syllabus/1nx002/) given at Umeå University.
+The goal of the project has been to practice some of the skills gained troughout the course:
+ * Object Oriented Programming, in this case using a Model-View-Controller (MVC) pattern for the game implementation
+ * Documenting Python code using the [Numpy style guide](https://numpydoc.readthedocs.io/en/latest/format.html)
+ * Working with type hints
+ * Avoiding code smells (hopefully there aren't too many)
+ * Structuring code in packages and modules
+ * Unit testing with the [unittest](https://docs.python.org/3/library/unittest.html) library

 ## Example gameplay